-Grifols is headquartered in Barcelona, Spain and has 20,000 employees in 30 countries.
+Grifols is headquartered in Barcelona, Spain and has over 21,000 employees in 30 countries.
 Grifols’ three main divisions – Bioscience, Diagnostic and Hospital – develop, produce and market innovative products and services that are available in more than 100 countries.

 Our Plasma Donation Center is located at: